LASP-Libera/libera_utils/doc/dev_environment_setup.md

    `sdp` command line utility that is included in the package.
 You can also directly check that the `sdp` entrypoint exists in `venv/bin`.
 This can also be run with `poetry run sdp --version`.
 6. Next, go run the tests.

+## Installing Postgres Client Drivers
+The `psycopg2` package interfaces with the low level system drivers provided in `libpq`.

+To install those drivers on a Mac, simply install the [PostgreSQL application](https://postgresapp.com/), which comes with the low level drivers, CLI tools, and a PostgreSQL Server "App" that is frankly not very useful now that we have Docker.

+On Linux, use your package manager to install your Linux flavor's equivalent package of `libpq` and `libpq-dev` (the package naming varies slightly between SUSE, Debian, and Redhat flavors).